 Will my property taxes change with a reassessment?

 Not necessarily.
 It is common for properties to experience property assessment increases or decreases at different rates due to changes in the market place or economy.
 There are some properties which its assessed values will have increased or decreased more than the average within its property tax class; these properties will see tax changes as a result of the 2017 Reassessment.

 Does reassessment and the term revaluation mean the same thing?

 Yes, these terms can be used interchangeably.
 They both refer to the process of updating assessed values of all property classes or types to a more current market value assessment, as of a set valuation date.
 The 2017 reassessment of your property will now reflect its market value assessment as of January 1, 2015, and this assessed value will be in place from 2017 to 2020.

-Is the assessed market value I see on my 2017 Reassessment Notice, the value I would sell my property for today?
+Is the assessed value on my 2017 Reassessment Notice, the value I would sell my property for today?

-The assessed market value is not the value of what you would sell your property for today — the assessed value is calculated for taxation purposes only and is an estimate based on sold properties in your market area as of the valuation date of January 1, 2015.
+The assessed value is not the value of what you would sell your property for today — the assessed value is calculated for taxation purposes only and is an estimate based on sold properties in your market area as of the valuation date of January 1, 2015.
 Sales that have occurred after this valuation date cannot be considered in the 2017 reassessment as per legislation.